Exodus International

 Exodus International was a non-profit, interdenominational ex-gay Christian umbrella organization connecting organizations that sought to limit homosexual desires.
 Founded in 1976, Exodus International originally asserted that conversion therapy, the reorientation of same-sex attraction, was possible.
 In 2006, Exodus International had over 250 local ministries in the United States and Canada and over 150 ministries in 17 other countries.
 Although Exodus was formally an interdenominational Christian entity, it was most closely associated with Protestant and evangelical denominations.

 In 2012, then-president Alan Chambers renounced conversion therapy, saying it did not work and was harmful.
 The following year, Chambers closed the organization and apologized for the "pain and hurt" participants of their programs had experienced.
 Several other prominent former members, including John Paulk, have made similar apologies.
-While Exodus International no longer operates, many of its member ministries continue to do so, either forming new networks, joining existing ones such as the Exodus Global Alliance, or operating independently.
+After the closure of Exodus International, many of its member ministries continued, either forming new networks, joining existing ones such as the Exodus Global Alliance, or operating independently.